 "I saw what group they were and wondered if they had their domain.
 The dot com was taken but the dot-ca was not—so I thought to myself, I think I might take this and do something funny with it,” Grumpelt told VICE.
 “It took about ten minutes to kinda think it up.
 I thought, well it is wolves, so that works fairly well."

 "From that, I reached out to a friend who is better with computers and asked him to take this domain and turn it into a one-page furry fetish site."

 While the site has amused at least a few thousand Albertans, some members of the furry community took to Reddit to discuss the implications of their fandom being used in this way.
-A user named Kawauso98 said that they “appreciate the joke and all because fuck groups like this,” but as “self-deprecating as we furries are, someone making fun of a hate group by making them out to be ’one of us’… feelsbadman.”
+A user named Kawauso98 said that they “appreciate the joke and all, because fuck groups like this,” but that as “self-deprecating as we furries are, someone making fun of a hate group by making them out to be ’one of us’…feelsbadman.”
 A few other furries voiced similar complaints.

 Grumpelt said that he’s talked to a few people in the furry community online about the website and even had a few offer up images of their furry personas to be put up on the site.
 He said he chose furries because of the obvious wolf connection, and meant no ill will.

 “I can understand if people in that community are upset about it,” said Grumpelt.
 “I would just basically say to them, I don't mean to upset you, I want the site itself to just be what it is and not be marginalizing the furry community."